IZMEHD/ARoMA/README.md

 </p>

-After positioning all parts you need to ad the "AnimationSlave" script to all the 3D parts.
+After positioning all parts you need to add the "AnimationSlave" script to all the 3D parts.
 Every game object under "3D_Model" should have one "AnimationSlave" attached to it (exept "AssemblyBase" if you want to use it, if not you can delete it).
 Save the scene.